aws-samples/sample-nih-genai-assistant/README.md

 The Admin should:
 1. Go to Cognito
-2. Click on the User pool created
+2. Select the User pool created
-3. On the left side, click "Users"
+3. On the left side, Select "Users"
 4. Confirm the recently created user

    ![Admin Confirm](./documentation/AdminConfirm.png)